-It is usual for us to ask you a few questions to help us decide the urgency of your case.
+We will ask you some questions to help us decide the urgency of your case.

-There are things that we can do to prevent or delay you becoming homeless, for example, if you are being evicted for rent arrears, we could help you come to an arrangement with your landlord to repay the arrears gradually, by affordable instalments.
+There are things that we can do to stop or delay you becoming homeless.
+If you are being evicted for owing rent, we could help you to talk with your landlord and set up monthly repayments.

 Some useful points:

-Get advice first before leaving or selling your home.
+- Get advice before leaving or selling your home.
 You could make yourself intentionally homeless.

-If you are a tenant, you are entitled to legal notice before being asked to leave.
-Most tenants are entitled to stay in their home until their landlord applies for a Possession Order.
+- If you are a tenant, your landlord must provide a legal notice before asking you to leave.
+Most tenants are entitled to stay in their home until their landlord applies for a legal document called a Possession Order.

-If you are a tenant on a low income ask our Benefits Department whether you qualify for help with your rent.
+- If you are a tenant on a low income, ask our Benefits Department if you qualify for help with your rent.

 If you move into temporary accommodation and find it difficult to cope, we may be able to offer you support.

-If you are not already on the housing register, you may be asked to register on our Gateway to Homechoice system which will enable you to be considered for social housing vacancies.
+If you are not already on the housing register, you may be asked to register on our Gateway to Homechoice system.
+This will mean you can be considered for social housing when homes become available.

 You can find out more Gateway Homechoice and register